ESTOFOLK 2026 FESTIVAL

 The Estonian climate is very changeable.

-Years are not brothers... if one year there is drought and heat, then the next
+Years are not brothers... if one year there is drought and heat, then the next year it can rain and flood the fields.

 So choosing the right dates is like a lottery.